 I found Moving on Up (MoU) when I was in my admin role or just before the admin role.
 I was, obviously, at the job centre and everything.
 The recruitment company that was there, they said, "Okay, you're very well put together and we have a programme for young Black men that would be very beneficial to you.
 We're on the programme, we support young Black men to get into job roles and everything."

-A good apprenticeship would be making them feel not everything is on you, but we are going to give you responsibility over time to see you grow.
+A good apprenticeship would be making you feel not everything is on you, but we are going to give you responsibility over time to see you grow.
 As long as you're growing, we're happy with it.
 I think that's one of the things that, especially as a young person, I was missing.

 Through that, I got into my admin job and worked with the team, progressed, and attended the MoU meetings to then drive support and change through the programme.
 It gave me a lot more confidence being a young Black man seeing that I could also drive change.
 Throughout the rest of my life from joining the programme, that's been something that I've wanted to do, support with change and in changing the mind of bigger companies, people that are in places that don't really get experience with much young Black men, because I've always felt and proven or-- yes, point has been proven multiple times, that people do think a certain way about young Black men.